apache/cloudstack-documentation/source/upgrading/upgrade/upgrade-4.10.rst

 #.
 Upgrade and restart the remaining management servers

-Apache CloudStack 4.10.0.0 Users who are upgrading to 4.11.0.0 should read the following discussion and workaround for a db-upgrade issue: http://markmail.org/message/f42kqr3mx4r4hgih
+Apache CloudStack 4.10.0.0 users who are upgrading to 4.11.0.0 should read the following discussion and workaround for a db-upgrade issue: http://markmail.org/message/f42kqr3mx4r4hgih